jeffrey-anderson/aws-intro-demos/Demo-RedshiftDataPrep.md

     ```
     **NOTE: these commands will take about 7 minutes total to complete**
 1. Create a directory for the split files: ``mkdir ../multiple-files``
-1. Move the split files to the multi file directory: ``mv *-0?.tbl ../multiple-files``
+1. Move the split files to the multi file directory: ``mv *-??.tbl ../multiple-files``
 1. Put a copy of the two smaller files in the multi file directory: ``cp nation.tbl region.tbl ../multiple-files``

 ## Compress the data to save space and improve table load times